Bora Đorđević: Suncokret

-In January 1975, Đorđević formed the acoustic rock band Suncokret (Sunflower).
+In January 1975, Đorđević formed the acoustic rock band Suncokret ("Sunflower").
 They gained popularity with a folk rock repertoire featuring Đorđević's humorous lyrics.

-Suncokret worked with disk jockey Zoran Modli whom Đorđević had met a few years earlier while in Zajedno when Modli produced Zajedno's debut single.
-Suncokret and Modli released the seven-inch single "Na putu za Stambol" / "Anđelija, čuvaj se Turaka" under the Hajduk Stanko i Jataci name.
-Another single with Modli, "Rock and roll duku duku" / "Gili, gili bluz", was released under the Zoran Modli i Suncokret name.
+Suncokret worked with radio DJ Zoran Modli, whom Đorđević had met a few years earlier when Modli produced Zajedno's debut single.
+Naming their collaborative act Hajduk Stanko i Jataci, Suncokret and Modli released the seven-inch single "Na putu za Stambol" / "Anđelija, čuvaj se Turaka".
+Yet another Suncokret's single with Modli, "Rock and roll duku duku" / "Gili, gili bluz", was released under the name Zoran Modli i Suncokret.

 With Suncokret, Đorđević recorded three more singles and album Moje bube.

 Rani Mraz

 Đorđević left Suncokret after the band refused to perform his song "Lutka sa naslovne strane".
 He accepted Đorđe Balašević's invitation and, with another former Suncokret member, female vocal Bilja Krstić, became a member of Balašević's band Rani Mraz.
-This was the most famous, but a short-lasting Rani Mraz lineup, and besides Đorđe Balašević, Bora Đorđević and Bilja Krstić featured female vocal Verica Todorović.
-This lineup held several performances in Dom omladine and Student's Cultural Centre in Belgrade. Đorđević performed songs "Lutka sa naslovne strane", "Mirno spavaj" and "Zvezda potkorvlja i suterena" (all of them will later be recorded on Riblja Čorba's debut album Kost u grlu) and Balašević entertained the audience with his humorous stories.
-This Rani Mraz lineup recorded famous song "Računajte na nas", which praised People's Liberation War from a slightly different perspective than habitual socialist realism, and soon became an anthem of Yugoslav youth.
-This lineup also recorded single with songs "Oprosti mi, Katrin" and "Život je more".
+This was the most famous, but a short-lasting Rani Mraz lineup, and aside from Đorđe Balašević, Bora Đorđević and Bilja Krstić, it featured female vocal Verica Todorović.
+This lineup held several performances in Dom omladine and Student's Cultural Centre in Belgrade. Đorđević performed the songs "Lutka sa naslovne strane", "Mirno spavaj" and "Zvezda potkorvlja i suterena" (all of which eventually ended up on Riblja Čorba's debut album Kost u grlu) and Balašević entertained the audience with his humorous stories.
+This Rani Mraz lineup recorded the famous song "Računajte na nas", which praised the People's Liberation War from a slightly different perspective than that of habitual socialist realism, and soon became an anthem of the Yugoslav youth.
+This lineup also recorded a single with the songs "Oprosti mi, Katrin" and "Život je more".

 Riblja Čorba

-After Rani Mraz's performance at the Split music festival, and only forty-five days spent with the band, Đorđević left Rani Mraz.
-Returning to Belgrade, he formed hard rock band Riblja Čorba with SOS members Miša Aleksić, Rajko Kojić and Vicko Milatović.
-Their debut album Kost u grlu saw huge success and the band became very popular in a few months.
-The band's popularity grew, but it has also started manifesting in Đorđević's alcoholism, which has, together with his provocative social-related lyrics, caused him to become one of the most controversial musicians in Yugoslavia.
-He has remained a frontman and leader of Riblja Čorba from its formation to today.
+After Rani Mraz's performance at the Split music festival, and only forty-five days spent with the band, Đorđević left the band.
+Returning to Belgrade, he formed the hard rock band Riblja Čorba with SOS members Miša Aleksić, Rajko Kojić and Vicko Milatović.
+Their debut album Kost u grlu saw huge success and the band became very popular in only a couple of months.
+The band's growth in popularity also manifested in Đorđević's alcoholism, which had, together with his provocative lyrics, caused him to become one of the most controversial musicians in Yugoslavia.
+He remained the frontman and leader of Riblja Čorba from its formation to his death in 2024.
+His last performance was in Šamac, Bosnia and Herzegovina on 29 June 2024.

 Solo projects

 Đorđević's unplugged performance with Arsen Dedić in Terazije Theatre in 1987 resulted in a famous bootleg album Arsen & Bora Čorba Unplugged `87.
-Bora priča gluposti, released in 1988 features a recording of his poetry evening.
-In 1996 he released Njihovi dani on which he demonstrated his anti-Milošević attitudes.
+Bora priča gluposti, released in 1988 features a recording of his poetry performance.
+In 1996 he released Njihovi dani, on which he demonstrated his anti-Milošević attitudes.